andreifun/andreifun/README.md

 - 👋 Hi, I’m @andreifun
 - 👀 I’m interested in web development and AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning whatever
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on anything really
-- 📫 How to reach me: Don't
+- 📫 How to reach me: Idk